bitprj/devrel/IMC_WhyReact/blog.md

 4. <a href="https://codesandbox.io/s/react-hooks-usestate-bfkb3?file=/src/index.js">React inline CSS </a>

-> In React, there are two ways to apply styling to components.
-The first is <a href='https://www.w3schools.com/react/react_css.asp'>Inline-CSS</a>, which is the focus of this example.
+> In React, there are two ways to <a href='https://www.w3schools.com/react/react_css.asp'>apply styling to components</a>.
+The first is **inline CSS**, which is the focus of this example.
 The other way is to import external style sheets.

 > This example builds off of the code in Example 3.
 The only addition is that I applied styling to the `div` element in the form of a JavaScript object.